 The Dassault Systèmes Code of Business Conduct and Corporate Social Responsibility Principles set out our ethics and compliance principles.
 Certain Code of Business Conduct principles are supplemented with specific implementation policies or charters.
 Some examples include topics such as the fight against corruption, the protection of intellectual property, confidentiality obligations, personal data protection, IT security, and measures to ensure fair competitive practices.

 Dassault Systèmes’ Corporate Social Responsibility (CSR) principles are based on the fundamental international principles of human rights, social rights and environmental protection, such as the United Nations Universal Declaration of Human Rights, and the International Labour Organisation's fundamental conventions.
+Established in 2008, they have been updated in 2018 to reinforce the principles of non-discrimination, of intolerance to any forms of forced labor, slavery or servitude and any forms of corruption, as well as compliance with the regulations on the protection of personal data and the environment.

 In this context and in accordance with the UK Modern Slavery Act applicable since 2016, the Board of Directors of Dassault Systèmes annually approves a transparency statement describing the policies and procedures implemented within the Group to prevent modern slavery and human trafficking from taking place within its business or its supplier relationship.